yonatankarp/xkcd-click-and-drag/README.md

 The repository includes the following files:

-- `tiles/`: The individual tiles as they appear on the XKCD website.
+- [images/tiles](./images/tiles): The individual tiles as they appear on the XKCD website.
-- `rows/`: 14 files, each representing a single row of combined tiles.
+- [images/rows](./images/rows): Five files, each representing another part of the full comic.
-- `code/`: Horrible code from ChatGPT that was used to generate the full comic.

 Additionally,
 you can get the full comic by using the file `xkcd-click-and-drag.png`.